onqtam/headjack/docs/why/2_SYSTEM.md

 ██████████████████████████████████████████████████████████████████

 > "The most dangerous worldview is the worldview of those who have not viewed the world." - [Edward O. Wilson](https://www.goodreads.com/quotes/9082954-the-most-dangerous-worldview-is-the-worldview-of-those-who)

+> "The problem with experts is that they do not know what they do not know." - [Nassim Nicholas Taleb](https://www.goodreads.com/quotes/1177683-the-problem-with-experts-is-that-they-do-not-know)

 > "We cannot regulate our interaction with any aspect of reality that our model of reality does not include." - [Stafford Beer](https://bothbrainsrequired.com/2020/04/27/the-history-of-the-environmental-movement-in-5-cartoons/#:~:text=%E2%80%9CWe%20cannot%20regulate,Stafford%20Beer)